How much water to drink per day

 Account for climate and altitude

 Heat, dryness, and altitude increase fluid loss.
-In summer or at high altitudes, increase your intake by 500 ml to 1 liter per day.
+In summer or at altitude, increase your intake by 500 ml to 1 liter per day.
 Air conditioning and heating also dry you out — indoor environments aren't neutral.

 4